8 Things You Should Never Clean With Vinegar

 3. Tile Floors

-Just like your stone countertops, the acid in vinegar can damage your stone floors.
-You should also avoid using lemon and ammonia, since they can also damage stone.
+Just like the acid in vinegar can damage your stone countertops, it can hurt your stone floors as well.
+You should also avoid using lemon and ammonia, since they can damage stone.
 Fortunately, the same granite countertop cleaner mentioned above also works great for cleaning tile floors.

 If you accidentally spill some egg on your countertops, stove, or floor, you don’t want to use vinegar to clean it up.
 That’s because vinegar will cause the protein in the egg to thicken into a gooey mess that’s even harder to clean up.
 Instead, use a damp rag and a biodegradable soap to clean up the egg.